 SharePoint 2013 designer workflow runs under the permissions of the user who published the workflow.
 But the user may not have permission to do some elevated permissions task.
-In those cases if you will not use elevated permissions then the workflow will fail.
+In those cases, if you will not use elevated permissions then the workflow will fail.
 In SharePoint 2010 we can achieve this by using the “Impersonation Step“.
-But in SharePoint 2013 Impersonation Step is deprecated and the alternate to this, we can use the App Step.
+But in SharePoint 2013 Impersonation Step is deprecated and the alternative to this, we can use the App Step.

-To use App Step, first we need to activate “Workflows can use app permissions” site feature.
-This feature allows workflows to read from and write to all items in the site.
+To use App Step, first, we need to activate “Workflows can use app permissions” site feature.
+This feature allows workflows to read from and write to all the items on the site.
 You can go to Settings -> Site settings.

-We have used here Create item in List action.
+We have used here Create item in a List action.
 We choose here the second list name and the value of Title field we are putting in the second Title list Title.
 See fig below:

 So our workflow looks like below:

 Here two different users added an item to the list, First user which has Contribute access to the second list.
 When this user added an item to the first list, workflow triggers and completed successfully.
-Also it created one item in the second list.
+Also, it created one item in the second list.